Refund, Reimbursement and Compensation: Aer Lingus

 • See more Aer Lingus stats

-Aer Lingus will not have to pay compensation if they were able to offer a replacement flight with similar departure and arrival times to the original.
-You can check the exact requirements on our flight cancellation compensation page.
+Exceptions to this rule exist.
+If Aer Lingus manages to offer a replacement flight with comparable departure and arrival times to the original, they are exempt from compensatory obligations.
+Detailed requirements can be reviewed on our flight cancellation compensation page.

 All airlines